 - Fruit Smoothies (keep in a cooler)

-Know what’s cooler than providing junky food?
+Know what’s cooler than providing junky food at soccer games?

 Watching kids go nuts over cucumbers, clementines, and apples.
 You’re doing a good job, mama.
 Your kids haven’t seen nearly the amount of commercials for processed food that you have, and they don’t have the decades of baggage surrounding processed food that you have.